folio-org/folio-org.github.io/community/which-forum.md

 - Also tasks that you know need to be done sometime later.

-- If not clear whether to add a new issue, then commence a Discuss topic first, and later summarise into an Issue.
+- If not clear whether to add a new issue, then commence a Discuss topic first, and later summarize into an Issue.

 - Describe the issue concisely in the Summary and Description fields.
   Use Comments for further detail.